Highly Inefficient Ways to Store Images in CSS

 The idea for this article came to me when I looked through some relatively old projects of mine.
 One of those projects used JavaScript to convert an image file to a value that is usable with the CSS box-shadow property in such a way that the box shadow produced looks like the original image.

-To understand how this works, it is important to note that box-shadow allow us to use them to draw an arbitrary amount of rectangular shapes that do not look like shadows: A shadow can take an X and Y offset, and the color of the shadow.
+To understand how this works, it is important to note that box-shadow allow us to use them to draw an arbitrary number of rectangular shapes that do not look like shadows: A shadow can take an X and Y offset, and the color of the shadow.
 When not specified, the blur of the shadow defaults to 0, which means no blur.
 When applied to an element that is as large as a single pixel, this allows us to draw multiple “pixel”-shadows that look nothing like a shadow.
-This notation can be repeated any amount of times, allowing for multiple shadows on a single element.
+This notation can be repeated any number of times, allowing for multiple shadows on a single element.

 To encode an existing image, load it into a canvas element.
 Then we iterate over every pixel and use CanvasRenderingContext2D.getImageData() to get the color data (as a tuple of the red, green, blue, and alpha channel respectively) for this pixel.
 We can then build a single shadow for this pixel with the same position and color.